jsx-eslint/eslint-plugin-react/docs/rules/no-will-update-set-state.md

-# Prevent usage of setState in componentWillUpdate (no-will-update-set-state)
+# Prevent usage of setState in componentWillUpdate (react/no-will-update-set-state)

 Updating the state during the componentWillUpdate step can lead to indeterminate component state and is not allowed.